peterkhe1999/CheatSheet/OSCP/README.md

 ```

 ### PHP Wrappers

-Use the **php://filter** wrapper to display the contents of files either with or without encodings like ROT13 or Base64
+To display the contents of files either with or without encodings like ROT13 or Base64

 ```bash
 curl http://mountaindesserts.com/index.php?page=php://filter/resource=admin.php